 1️⃣ Most SEO companies would have you believe that SEO requires you to pay the same amount of money every month and every year.

-The truth is that the bulk of SEO is performed within the first few months, and once it's properly in place, all that's necessary is occasional routine maintenance, primarily in the form of freshening up your site's content and ─ optionally ─ things like adding additional backlinks or more local citations.
+The truth is that the bulk of SEO is performed within the first few months, and once it's properly in place, all that's necessary is occasional routine maintenance, primarily in the form of freshening up your site's content a bit and ─ optionally ─ things like adding additional backlinks or more local citations.
 Local citations are your basic business information (specifically name, address, and phone, or NAP) on sites such as Facebook, Google My Business, LinkedIn, Manta, Yelp, and others.

 (The only other important aspects of your online presence that can require ongoing attention are Google Ads PPC advertising, social media involvement, and blogging.
 You can choose to do these yourself, or have an SEO company handle them for you.)

-Some of the most demanding work in SEO is comprised of writing effective title tags, meta description tags, and JSON-LD code for each of your website's pages; writing accurate alternate text for every image on your site; appropriately resizing and compressing your site's images to improve page load speeds; implementing a good number of high-quality backlinks pointing to your site; and significantly improving your site's content.
+Some of the most demanding work in SEO is comprised of writing effective title tags, meta description tags, and JSON-LD code for each of your website's pages; writing accurate alternate text for every image on your site; appropriately resizing and compressing your site's images to improve page load speeds; implementing a good number of high-quality backlinks pointing to your site; and improving your site's content.

 That's where most of your SEO dollars should be spent.
 Your site's content is something you and your SEO company can ─ and should ─ discuss in detail.
 High-quality content is one of the most important SEO ranking factors, and is simply glossed over by most web designers, SEO companies, and business owners alike.